Fellowships & Internships

 We sponsor applicants for fellowships, including the Skadden, Equal Justice Works, and Justice Catalyst Fellowship Program.
 Fellowship sponsorship applications are now open.

-Thurgood Marshall Civil Rights Fellowship (Closed)
+Thurgood Marshall Civil Rights Fellowship

-The Thurgood Marshall Civil Rights Fellowship for attorneys is a signature endeavor of the LCCRSF, and lasts for a three-year term with a possible extension.
-This fellowship is designed for an attorney who has practiced for a minimum of three years and has a demonstrated commitment to civil rights law.
+The Thurgood Marshall Civil Rights Fellowship for attorneys is a signature endeavor of the LCCRSF, and lasts for a two-year term with a possible extension.
+This fellowship is designed for an attorney who has practiced for a minimum of two years and has a demonstrated commitment to civil rights law.
 The fellowship is designed to enhance the fellow’s understanding of civil rights law and prepare them for a career promoting social justice.